camtoth/DA219A-fullstack-group5/README.md

 **Comments:**

-`TableID` represents one of the tables at the restaurant, and it's meant to keep track of how many should be rendered for the resturant view.
+`TableID` represents one of the tables at the restaurant, and it's meant to keep track of how many should be rendered for the restaurant view.

 `TableInstanceID` represents an instance of that table, when it is currently being occupied (checkInTime==not null, checkOutTime==null).
 It has attributes, such as an assigned waiter, and has an order linked to it.
 This object will be archived for statistics and/or bookeeping purposes.
 All orders will reference one `TableInstanceID`.